CitationDesk

 Why these four surfaces

 Most AI-search citation tracking conversations focus on ChatGPT and Perplexity.
-We treat all four as primary because the AI-search market is genuinely four-horse:
+A serious tracker treats all four as primary, because the AI-search market is genuinely four-horse:

 Polling only one or two surfaces means missing significant signal.
 Brand mentions can be citation-rich on Perplexity but absent on Claude (or vice versa) — knowing which surface treats you as a source is itself actionable intelligence.